AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 ## How the model works in layman's terms

 The model identifies stocks that reached a new 52-week high and buys at the closing price (submitting an order to fill in closing auction).
-Stock that meet the criteria are held for 15 trading days.
+Stocks that meet the criteria are held for 15 trading days.
 The model does not hold two positions of the same ticker at one time.

 ## Results